max-delta/retrofit-public/README.md

 ## So what's even in this thing?

-Pretty standard AAA machinery.
+Bits and pieces of pretty standard AAA machinery.
 Often with some extra improvements for common problems.
 A few of the notable pieces:

 ### STL Wrapper